kdoore/CS2335-Gitbook/state_controlled_ui-text.md

 Here is the code for the StateController project that we discussed in class.

 It is important to realized that in the if-statement blocks, where we are checking to see if any valid input keys have been entered, these statement blocks are true only for 1-brief instant of time, so we can't put any code in these statement blocks that we expect to see displayed on the screen.
-We use these statement blocks to change the activeState, not for trying to display any text since the keypress event is an instantaneous trigger.
+We use these statement blocks to change the activeState, not to display any text since the keypress event is an instantaneous trigger.

 ```